devpin95/MeshGenerator/README.md

         return t;
     }

-Moving to the new implementation removed the hurst exponent and found the *q* and *r* values independently from each other, then used separately to find the final sample value.
+Moving to the new implementation removed the hurst exponent and calculated and used the `q` and `r` values independently.

     Vector2 pos = new Vector2( xSamplePoint, zSamplePoint );